BDC Hamburger Icon

 In addition to the lower cost, more businesses now use cloud-based systems than on-premises systems because high-speed broadband digital subscriber line connections are widely available.
 [Related article: Best Internet Service Providers]

 That’s not the only reason though.
-It’s much harder and more expensive to integrate on-premises call center software with other business-critical apps like your:
+It’s much harder and more expensive to integrate on-premises call center software with other business-critical apps, such as the following:

 • Customer relationship management (CRM) system